Stop the crazies-schedule your furniture repair jobs

 Then when you get that first call from the prospective customer, write down all the pertinent information in your journal or software program.

-Get their name, address, phone number, email address and preferred way of contact, AND ask them to describe the piece or send you a photo by email, so you both know what the scope of work will be.
+Get their name, address, phone number, email address and preferred way of contact, AND ask them to describe the piece or send you a photo by email or text message, so you both know what the scope of work will be.

 Then you can respond with confidence and tell them that you can either: